Keep Your Coverage After the COVID Emergency

 No More Asset & Property Limits!

-Until the Medi-Cal asset limits are eliminated in January 2024, counties must renew non-MAGI Medi-Cal eligibility without requesting updated asset and property information.
-Counties must look at the asset and property information already in the case file and disregard any asset changes since the last Medi-Cal eligibility determination.
+The Medi-Cal asset limits were eliminated in January 2024, so counties must renew non-MAGI Medi-Cal eligibility without requesting updated asset and property information.
+For renewals due before June 2024, counties must look at the asset and property information already in the case file and disregard any asset changes since the last Medi-Cal eligibility determination.
 This means that counties should not request any asset information or proofs during annual and change-in-circumstance renewals, including moves from MAGI to non-MAGI, and into Long-Term Care (LTC) (see county questions, section J).

-• For net income from property (22 C.C.R. § 50508), people may need to report information about any real property they own and any net income.
+Today, there is only one exception when counties may ask for asset information: to determine any countable income from income-producing assets.
+For example, with net income from property (22 C.C.R. § 50508), people may need to report information about any real property they own and any net income.
 Note this only means the countable income (not property value) may be considered.

-People can complete their renewals without reporting any asset information, except in the three situations above.
+People can complete their renewals without reporting any asset information, except when the county asks for income-producing asset information.
 That means they can leave the property sections blank.
-Starting in June 2023, DHCS is mailing this flyer to all Medi-Cal households (as part of the regularly quarterly mailings).
+Starting in June 2023, DHCS mailed this flyer to all Medi-Cal households (as part of the regularly quarterly mailings).
 It says: “No need to send proof of non-income assets or property such as bank statements and car registrations.”

 Case Example – Rebeca